- Side Effects

 |Drugs:||Beta-blockers, clonidine, guanethidine, and reserpine|

 |Intervention:||Increased frequency of glucose monitoring may be required when Xultophy 100/3.6 is co-administered with these drugs.|

 Effects Of Delayed Gastric Emptying On Oral Medications

-Liraglutide-containing products, including Xultophy 100/3.6, cause a delay of gastric emptying, and thereby have the potential to impact the absorption of concomitantly administered oral medications.
+Liraglutide-containing products, including Xultophy 100/3.6, cause a delay in gastric emptying and thereby have the potential to impact the absorption of concomitantly administered oral medications.
 In clinical pharmacology trials, liraglutide did not affect the absorption of the tested orally administered medications to any clinically relevant degree.
-Nonetheless, caution should be exercised when oral medications are concomitantly administered with liraglutide containing products.
+Nonetheless, caution should be exercised when oral medications are concomitantly administered with liraglutide-containing products.

 Multimedia: Slideshows, Images & Quizzes

 Learn about type 2 diabetes warning signs, symptoms, diagnosis, and treatment options.
 Find out why thirst, headaches, and...

 Diabetes: What Raises and Lowers Your Blood Sugar Level?